Restoration of Paul's original India Pattern Brown Bess Musket

 If you'd like to see what the French cavalry was using during the American Revolution and

 the Napoleonic Wars, please visit my story about how I improved my

-If you liked this story, you might also like to read one more of my
+If you like more "modern" Civil War revolvers, you might like to read one more of my

 Black powder revolver articles.

 or you can go to my shooting articles selection page

 There are lots of other things here you might be interested in and no commercials